 1. A self-evident or universally recognized truth; a maxim: “It is an economic axiom as old as the hills that goods and services can be paid for only with goods and services” (Albert Jay Nock).

 3. A self-evident principle or one that is accepted as true without proof as the basis for argument; a postulate.

-[Middle English, from Old French axiome, from Latin axiōma, axiōmat-, from Greek, from axios, worthy; see ag- in the Appendix of Indo-European roots.]
+[Early Modern English, from Latin axiōma, axiōmat-, from Greek, “that which is thought to be worthy (as of assent),” axiom, from axioun, to think worthy, from axios, worthy; see ag- in the Appendix of Indo-European roots.]

 The American Heritage® Dictionary of the English Language, Fifth Edition copyright ©2022 by HarperCollins Publishers.
 All rights reserved.

 Thousands of entries in the dictionary include etymologies that trace their origins back to reconstructed proto-languages.
 You can obtain more information about these forms in our online appendices: